SpiralBL0CK/LeT-ME_SEE-_Y0u/README.md

 # Requirements:
-nmap:sudo apt-get install nmap python-nmap : sudo pip install python-nmap
+nmap:sudo apt-get install nmap

+python-nmap : sudo pip install python-nmap

-# !Please note that all i do is for fun and to learn,so dont hAte me if i did s0mething wr0ng.Also This is under C0nstruction,i'll add some more features.
+# !Please note that all i do is for fun and to learn,so dont hAte me if i did s0mething wr0ng.
+Also This is under C0nstruction,i'll add some more features.